Tech-Mex6/100-DaysOfSwift/README.md

 Project 2 - Guess the flag: A game that shows some random flags to users and asks them to choose which one belongs to a particular country.
 An intro to UIButtons and AutoLayout in storyboard.

-Project 3 - Social Media:
+Project 3 - Social Media: Modified project 1 to do something it doesn't currently do; allow users to share images with their friends.

+Project 4 - Easy Browser: